top of page

 • U.S Department of Housing and Urban Development: Find rental assistance programs for low-income families.

-• Co-Abode: Co-Abode connects single mothers with similar interests to share a home, allowing their
+• Co-Abode: Co-Abode connects single mothers with similar interests to share a home, allowing their families to live in safer areas and diminish the financial burden of rent.

 • KinderCare: Macomb Community College students are offered a 10% discount on child care at KinderCare Learning Centers.